 Yes.
 You can have multiple maps and/or tables in a single project.

-Spatial Studio provides three styles of OpenStreetMap: OSM Bright, Positron, and Dark Matter.
+Spatial Studio provides a World Map based on HERE data and three styles of OpenStreetMap: OSM Bright, Positron, and Dark Matter.
 These maps require public internet access.

 No, Spatial Studio can work with any data that includes addresses or latitude/longitude coordinates.

-By default Spatial Studio uses the Oracle Maps Cloud Service.
-You can also use your own instance of the Oracle Spatial and Graph Java EE Geocoder.
+By default, Spatial Studio uses Oracle Maps Cloud Service.
+You can also use your own instance of the Oracle Spatial Java EE Geocoder.

 Yes, Spatial Studio highlights geocoding issues due to data inconsistency and allows the user to make corrections.

 All countries except China, Japan, and Korea.
 Some countries and regions may lack 100% coverage for geocoding.

 We plan to add additional enrichment capabilities (hierarchies, place names, etc.) in future releases.

 Yes, REST endpoints are auto-generated for datasets and spatial analysis results.

 No. Spatial Studio is part of the Oracle Database product family.